webix-hub/docs/data/migration.md

 The *context* parameter of the [webix.event](api/_event.md) helper was modified.
 Earlier it indicated an object to which *this* keyword refers (master).
 Now it awaits a context object with *master*, *capture* and *id* properties.

+###Changes in the collectValues method

+The [collectValues](api/ui.datatable_collectvalues.md) method of the DataTable and TreeTable doesn't return an empty option any more.

+The method is used by select filters of the above mentioned components to collect the array of options for them.
+Prior to 3.3 it returned the unique set of options plus an epmty option to clear the filter's value.

+Now its result doesn't include an empty option while the filters add this option themselves.

 Webix 3.1 -> 3.2
 ----------------